laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 Each piece of information that I have about you could be used to link you to yet another table.
 Each bit could entail another.
 The more I know, the more I *can* know.

 Of course, data science is exciting not because is gives the power to invade people's privacy, but because it promises to solve people's problems.
-In the case of medical data, it is easy to see how open access to data could be valuable.
-It could help with the development of treatments for future patients who will suffer from the same problems people suffer from today.
+In the case of medical data, it is easy to see how open access could help researchers develop treatments for future patients who will suffer from the same problems people suffer from today.

 Thankfully, there are several ways to protect a dataset against privacy threats.
 These methods all come back to information theory and the moderation of specificity and generality.